tiagobalmeida/tiagobalmeida.github.io/_posts/Making a pure CSS circular progress bar.md

    height: 5em;
 }
 ```
-Here we use em as units as this will allow the control to scale everything based on font-size.
+We use em as units as this will allow the control to scale proportionally based on font-size.

 # Making it round
 To make it round, we use an old css trick: If you pick a square and give it a 50% border radius, it becomes a circle.